A realtor is more than a salesman, and a house is more than the sum of its drywall and vanilla accents.

 Property is also the largest source of wealth the average American will ever hold.
 These factors, among others, make real estate an eternally experiential and life-affirming transaction.

 Professionals working in the real estate sector – agents, mortgage originators, appraisers, loan officers, brokers and other financial services parties – must cater to this sentiment in their marketing.
-Advertising low interest rates or diverse inventory may draw attention, but there is so much more real estate marketers can do to heighten curiosity, captivate prospective homebuyers and generate new customers.
+Advertising low-interest rates or diverse inventory may draw attention, but there is so much more real estate marketers can do to heighten curiosity, captivate prospective homebuyers and generate new customers.

-1. Visuals of every kind
+1. Visuals of Every Kind

 It’s no secret that much of the real estate game is won or lost on first impressions.
 As such, real estate marketers should prioritize visual content formats above anything else.

 On a practical level, this means professional hi-res photography for staging, showcasing and open house purposes.
 These photographs can be reused across every marketing channel, from printed, physical collateral to social media.
+This is relevant collateral for those who are shopping for homes in the modern marketplace, where virtual tours are king.

 In the digital sphere, websites and other online media properties should be populated with interactive carousels of visuals so potential clients can better assess homes on the market.
 Infographics are also dynamic assets for real estate agents, as they’re perfect for answering commonly asked questions in an illustrative format.
 Concepts like pros vs. cons, renting vs. owning, fixed-rate vs. adjustable-rate and condo vs. townhouse are easily visualized and shared via infographics.